Skip to content

 --config<path>Path to kozou.config.yaml.
 Defaults to ./kozou.config.yaml relative to the current working directory.

 --api-port<n>Port for the in-house @kozou/api server.
-Only meaningful together with --adapter api.
+Used when the backend is api.
 Defaults to 3335.

 There are no host or per-service port flags on kozou dev itself.
 The UI and MCP ports and bind hosts come from kozou.config.yaml (see below), not from the command line.